 The prospective, randomized STICH (Surgical Treatments for Ischemic Heart Failure) trial may provide more definitive data regarding the effect of surgery for ventricular restoration on survival, ventricular size and function, quality of life, and exercise capacity.

 A left ventricular aneurysm can be associated with a variety of complications such as malignant arrhythmias, heart failure, cardiac ischemia, thromboembolism, and rupture of the ventricle.
-Almost one-third of the patients with ventricular aneurysm develop arrhythmias.
-The location of arrhythmogenic focus is usually between that of normal myocardium and the affected myocardium.
+Almost one-third of the patients with ventricular aneurysms develop arrhythmias.
+The location of arrhythmogenic focus is usually between that of the normal myocardium and the affected myocardium.
 This arrhythmogenic focus can be localized with the help of endocardial mapping within 2 cm of the origin.
 Unfortunately, in patients with polymorphous ventricular tachycardia and after myocardial infarction (within six weeks), the endocardial mapping may fail to localize the site.

 The common complications associated with the in-hospital repair of ventricular aneurysm include:

 Low cardiac output